ODM2/CZ-Manager/docs/source/ProfileResults.rst

 .. _ProfileResults:

-ODM2 Admin Managing Profile Results
+CZ Manager Managing Profile Results
 ===================================

-Some of the sampling features, accessible from the ODM2 Admin Demo Map contain sampling features such as
+Some of the sampling features, accessible from the CZ Manager Demo Map contain sampling features such as

    .. image:: /images/FieldArea.png